jadc/notes/bio/2035ib/unit3.md

 * ~~**Active Site**~~: The area that is ~~specific for the substrate~~, and is where it goes to go through the reaction.
 * ~~**Enzyme-Substrate Complex**~~: The complex formed when the ~~enzyme and substrate join briefly~~.
   * This is done via ~~**induced-fit**~~: the substrate enters the active site, and the enzyme ~~slightly changes~~ its shape to create a ~~closer bond~~.
+    * `CHEM` Amino acid R-Groups in the enzyme are brought closer to the substrate, which lowers activation energy by...
+      * Physically stressing substrate to break bonds.
+      * Sometimes changes pH.
+      * Can even temporarily covalently bond to substrate.
   * The reaction is performed, products are produced, and the enzyme releases them.

 ### Factors Influencing Rate of Enzyme Action